(This is part 2 of 4 in our Antarctica series)

 Check In and our Charter Flight

 Some notes about how the Hurtigruten staff prepares you in Santiago for check in.
 They have a desk in the hotel lobby where you’re assigned a bus # and boarding time for the following day.
-Honestly, it was pretty informal, we gave our names verbally and no one ever checked a single piece of ID.
+Honestly, it was pretty informal, we gave our names.
 Juices and wine were available for a little snack throughout the check in.
 That night, you tag your luggage with your bus number and leave it outside of the hotel room where they will transport it to the lobby for your departure the next day.
 The next morning, you enjoy a light breakfast, bring your luggage to the bus, board the bus and they have a separate check in desk at Latam for the charter flight.
 Pretty seamless.
 The charter flight to Puntas Arenas is about 3 hours and our flight was only about 2/3 full.
 A separate group from our hotel had a flight ~ 2 hours later.
 We also heard there was another hotel (The Intercontinental) were another group of guests stayed.
 In total, ~ 400 guests for a ship that holds a capacity of 500.

 The day of embarkation day was LONG.
 After our 3 hour charter flight, we had a bus tour of Puntas Arenas.
-This is not a large city and the 4 stops made were at a small museum, a cemetery, the Magellan statue, and an overlook of the city…bus tours aren’t really our thing and this was was particularly uneventful.
-A box lunch was provided but this included only a cold empanada, apple, water, and cookie, so I would suggest bringing snacks.
+This is not a large city and the 4 stops made were at a small museum, a cemetery, the Magellan statue, and an overlook of the city.
+A box lunch was provided which included an empanada, apple, water, and cookie, so I would suggest bringing snacks as the day is long.
 After our arrival in Puntas Arenas at noon, we finally boarded the ship around 5 pm.
-Check in was also a little chaotic as if you knew your cabin number, you could proceed directly to the deck of your cabin.
-However, many (including us) did not know their cabin number so we were in a bit of a melee waiting.

 The ship though…beautiful.
 It’s a brand new hybrid vessel which reduces CO2 emissions and the Scandinavian design is impeccable.
 Our Polar Outside cabin was spacious with plenty of drawers and hooks and our luggage slid neatly under the bed.
 Plenty of small touches of luxury throughout with a wool blanket printed with the Roald Amundsen name, cloudberry soap and moisturizer, 2 very comfortable reclining chairs and outlets galore.
 There was a huge TV within for streaming the science lectures from the auditorium if you felt like staying in your cabin which also had a selection of TVs and movies.
 The ship has no inside cabins, so there are Polar Outside which include windows, balconies, and a plethora of jaw dropping suites if you have the cash!